 Now, what numbers should we be looking for to determine a weak link?
 This ultimately depends on what your goals are for your company (Take a look at our SEO Goals post).
-Let’s say sales are important to the end result; we see an ad getting a lot of impressions and clicks but no conversions, this ad should be paused.
-It’s time to take a look at this ad and see what’s causing the low conversion rate and how can you improve it.
+Let’s say sales are important to the end result; if we see an ad getting a lot of impressions and clicks but no conversions, this ad should be paused.
+It’s time to take a look at this ad and see what’s causing the low conversion rate and how you can improve it.

-We can list a number of scenarios of when to pause Google Ads but in the end, look at the data over a large enough period of time and go with your instincts.
+We can list a number of scenarios of when to pause Google Ads, but in the end, look at the data over a large enough period of time and go with your instincts.
 If you’re looking for a professional Google Ads expert, be sure to visit our PPC management page to learn more and give contact us.
 We’d be more than happy to answer any questions and manage your PPC campaigns.